 Traditionally, the term refers to a person who has a business idea and is willing to take a risk to implement that idea, taking the role of the leader of the company or organization and assuming full responsibility for its execution, success, or failure.
 A more modern interpretation of the term usually associates entrepreneurship with innovative ideas and conjures up ideas of creativity and inventiveness.
-The term usually refers to someone working in the business and entrepreneurship industry and will be in charge of the entire business, including all employees and will oversee all departments or aspects of the business.
+The term usually refers to someone will typically be in charge of the entire business, including all employees and will oversee all departments or aspects of the business.

 There are various types.
 The most common one is recognized in the business world as having an idea and putting it into action.
 It will usually refer to a business idea and is usually a new or different idea, something that has not been seen before, or something that provides a new twist on an existing sector.
 A social entrepreneur is someone who has innovative ideas for social change, or new solutions to social problems and dedicates their time to these ideas.
 This might include addressing issues of inequality or poverty, or creating a new charity to address such issues.
 A serial entrepreneur refers to someone who has a lot of ideas and constantly starts up new companies or enterprises to implement these ideas.
 Generally a serial entrepreneur will have achieved good success or successes with previous ventures, allowing him/her to start up new ventures.
 A lifestyle entrepreneur refers to someone who starts up their idea or venture based on something they are passionate about - such as a sporting venture relating to their favourite sport.
 For this type of venture, usually large start-up costs are required and often people who have been successful in the business world might make this transition to get involved in something they are highly passionate about.